Skip to content

 For shorter flights where you may have less time in the airport, it doesn’t always make sense to use an airport lounge.

-Some credit cards have travel perks as their rewards for card users.
-Some of these include free airport lounge access.
 These cards may have a minimum spending or earning requirement and can have high-interest rates if you are not paying back in full each month.
 It’s always best to check the small print.

 Some credit cards have free membership to an airport lounge membership scheme, but this could still mean that you need to pay each time you visit a lounge.